jefftrull/coroutine_experiments/README.md

 - Path to the compiler, usually needed for clang: `-DCMAKE_CXX_COMPILER=/path/to/clang++`

+- Path to Boost - needed when Boost is in a less-than-usual location: `-DBOOST_ROOT=/path/to/boost_install`.
+This variable is cached and needs to be given only once per build location.

 - Building a release build with debug information: `-DCMAKE_BUILD_TYPE=relwithdebinfo`

+### Platform Notes

-It is not necessary to pass the path to the MSVC compiler usually, but the build has to start from the Visual Studio Command Line.
+- It is not necessary to pass the path to the MSVC compiler, but the build has to start from the Visual Studio Command Line.

+- No additional cmake options are needed on macOS.
+Once macPorts updates their boost to 1.77.0, it will be detected by the build and used.

-gcc does not support coroutines at this time.
+- gcc does not support coroutines at this time.